What to expect from the deltatre Graduate Scheme

 How important do you think internships are to those starting to develop a career in the sports industry.

 Has this opportunity changed your perception of the industry?
-And what are your plans after this internship?
+What are your plans after this internship?

-deltatre run a 21 month graduate scheme, aimed at supporting the development of the very best aspiring graduates and allowing individuals to demonstrate a true passion for sport and technology.
-The closing date for the scheme is the 18th December.
-You can apply directly via GlobalSportsJobs by clicking here.
+deltatre run a 21-month Graduate Scheme, aimed at supporting the development of the very best aspiring graduates and allowing individuals to demonstrate a true passion for sport and technology.
+Applications for this years intake for the Graduate Scheme have now closed.